 Elmo-York N.O v Van Dyk and Another (67219/2019) ZAGPPHC 570 (22 September 2020)

-In this matter the court was asked to declare that a mortgage bond document, in addition to constituting the security for a loan, also embodies a sale agreement.
+In this matter, the court was asked to declare that a mortgage bond document, in addition to constituting the security for a loan, also embodies a sale agreement.
 This, in essence, was the argument here as the seller passed away before the sale agreement was signed.
-What was in place, however, was a partially signed bond document which referred to the sale agreement.
-Was there a sale?
+What was in place, however, was a partially signed mortgage bond document which referred to the sale agreement.
+The question raised whether there was a sale?

 MAINTENANCE ORDERS CAN BIND YOU FOR 30 YEARS